ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 `EPHEMERAL expr`

 Ephemeral column.
 Such a column isn't stored in the table and cannot be SELECTed, but can be referenced in the defaults of CREATE statement.
-Currently SELECT/INSERT invariant is not preserved for this type, i.e. set of fields obtained using `SELECT *` cannot be inserted back into the table using INSERT without specifying the list of columns.
+INSERT without list of columns will skip such column, so SELECT/INSERT invariant is preserved -  the dump obtained using `SELECT *` can be inserted back into the table using INSERT without specifying the list of columns.

 ### ALIAS {#alias}